Flood Preparedness: Safety Considerations Before, During, and After a Storm

 Flood maps are available online for a number of different communities.
 For those living in Canada, The Canadian Disaster Database is where flood maps and flood information can be found.
 And in the United States, the US government's Federal Emergency Management Agency (FEMA) produces a flood map that rates neighborhoods and areas by levels of risk.

 Flood maps can also change with time, often because of human activity.
 Drainage practices, land use, community development, changes in terrain and even wildfires can increase or decrease the level of risk over time in different regions.
+When buying a Calgary home for sale, it's important to take a look at a map shortly before making your final decision.
 Even homeowners who think they know what their risk level is should know to check back with flood maps occasionally as changes take place in their community and surrounding areas.

 Many communities have alert systems in place for area residents.
 The U.S. Wireless Emergency Alert system (WEA) is a service provided by the U.S. federal government.
 During emergencies, alerting authorities may send messages to cell phones in a specific area.
 During times of extreme weather and possible flooding, the National Weather Service (NWS) will also send alerts to people in at-risk areas.